Azure/mobile-services-samples/TodoOffline/iOS/Readme.md

 The last thing we need to do to use the Core Data framework is to define the data model which will be stored in the persistent store.
 If you're not familiar with Core Data you can think of it as a simplified "schema" of the local database.
 We need to define the tables used by the application, but we also need to define a couple of tables which will be used by the Mobile Services framework itself (both to track the items which need to be synchronized with the server, and any errors which may happen during this synchronization).

-*** NEED TO DEFINE THE STORY FOR THIS; ONCE WE HAVE A FRAMEWORK "ZIP" WITH THE SYSTEM TABLES WE SHOULD BE ABLE TO TELL A BETTER STORY.
-FOR NOW I'LL SAY WHAT WORKS ***

 In the project, select "New File", and under the Core Data section, select Data Model.

 !(New Core Data Model)[images/008-AddCoreDataModel.png]